fantasticole/tagmarker/plans.md

 # PLANS

+## To Do
+* Delete tag functionality
+  * Remove from array of tags on bookmark in store
+  * Remove bookmark id from tag's bookmarks array in store
+  * Update db
+* Add tag functionality
+  * Create dropdown/autocomplete with existing tags
+  * Add to array of tags on bookmark in store
+  * Add bookmark id to tag's bookmarks array in store
+  * Update db
+* Edit bookmark name functionality
+  * Update bookmark name in Chrome
+* Add bookmark functionality
+  * Add bookmark to Chrome (where?)
+* Figure out where to store all of this so it persists
+* Make tags searchable
+  * When one tag is selected, the only other tags that should show should be the ones that overlap.

 ## Tag Storage
-- Set an object in local storage to hold folder and tag objects
+- Set an object somewhere (IndexedDB?) to hold folder and tag objects
 - When a bookmark/tag is added, add that ID to the corresponding tag's bookmarks array and remove for deletion.
-- Have an array of bookmarks objects that have an array of tag IDs in their data.
+- Have an array of bookmark objects that have an array of tag IDs in their data.

 Example:
 If a bookmark exists in this folder structure: